vkinnune/42-lem-in/README.md

 Our goal is to get the most ants from the source to the sink in the least time possible.
 The input data tells us the number of ants, nodes, and edges.

-My solution uses a variation of Edmond-Karp’s with the breadth-first search algorithm.
-With 4000 nodes and 8000 edges my solution generates in 2-3 seconds.
+I use a variation of Edmond-Karp’s with the breadth-first search algorithm.
+With 4000 nodes and 8000 edges the solution generates in 2-3 seconds.
 For less than that it's almost instant.

 ## Usage
 Run `make`.
 Works with Linux and MacOS.